cpv-project/cpv-cql-driver/docs/BatchExecute.md

 ### setConsistency(ConsistencyLevel)

-Set the consistency level of this query, default is "Quorum".<br/>
+Set the consistency level of this query.<br/>
+This will override the default setting in [SessionConfiguration](./Configuration.md#setdefaultconsistencyconsistencylevel).<br/>
 For more information see [this page](https://docs.datastax.com/en/cassandra/2.1/cassandra/dml/dml_config_consistency_c.html).<br/>
 Supported consistencies:<br/>